This post may contain affiliate links. Please see my full disclosure policy for more details.

 When I was TTC and pregnant, I swore I would never join a “normal” pregnancy support group.
 I was convinced the women there wouldn’t understand me or my situation at all.
-It wasn’t until a friend without diabetes added me to her mainstream pregnancy group (which was fantastic and well-moderated) that I realized: By falling down the rabbit hole on too many occasions, I robbed myself of some of the joy of pregnancy and trying to conceive.
+It wasn’t until a friend added me to her mainstream pregnancy group (which was fortunately well-moderated) that I realized: By falling down the rabbit hole on too many occasions, I robbed myself of some of the joy of pregnancy and trying to conceive.
 I allowed myself to experience fear of situations that weren’t mine and partake in the anxiety of others when I wasn’t in a place to handle it myself.

 In short, surround yourself with people who give you strength and lift you up.
 And it helps if at least some of those people understand what you’re going through.

-BECOME AN EXPERT
+TIP #4: BECOME AN EXPERT